• Home

 First baking:

-• Place the baking sheets at the position racks and bake for 20 minutes and rotate the pan halfway through baking, top to bottom, front to back if you bake two trays.
-The bread should be firm to touch at the end of baking, if not, bake a bit longer
+• Place the baking sheets at the position racks and bake for 25-30 minutes and rotate the pan halfway through baking, top to bottom, front to back if you bake two trays.
+The bread should be dry to touch at the end of baking

-• Slice the bread at a diagonal with a knife into 3/4-inch thick slices.
-You may roughly get about 9 whole pieces and 2 smaller end pieces
+• Use a serrated knife to slice the bread at a diagonal into 3/4-inch thick slices.
+You may roughly get about 9-10 whole pieces and 2 smaller end pieces (which you can snack on as your treat)

 • If you prefer a "soft-baked" texture, you can skip the second baking and go straight to "cooling" step